 Prevalence of Co-Occurring Disorders

-Co-occurring substance use and mental health disorders are considerably more prevalent than most people realize.
+Co-occurring substance use and mental health treatment is more common than many people realize.
 Data from the National Institutes of Health (NIH) show that in the year 2020:

 • Of those 17 million, 5.7 million had a serious mental illness, defined as a mental illness that makes daily life unmanageable.